My personal motto is simple. A property deal must create a win/win for all involved. Vendors, buyers, real estate agents.

 When you’re feeling overwhelmed by life’s problems, finding the energy to clean and maintain a house is almost impossible.
-I have certainly felt this way when experiencing challenges in my life.

 Typically, properties that are being repossessed from distressed property owners are in desperate need of a renovation and this particular house was no exception.